evennia/evennia/docs/source/Howtos/Tutorial-Building-a-Train.md

 Now we can create our train in our game:

 ```
-@create/drop train:train.TrainObject
+create/drop train:train.TrainObject
 ```

 Now this is just an object that doesn't do much yet... but we can already force our way inside it and back (assuming we created it in limbo).

 ```
-@tel train
+tel train
-@tel limbo
+tel limbo
 ```

 ## Entering and leaving the train

-Using the `@tel`command like shown above is obviously not what we want. `@tel` is an admin command and normal players will thus never be able to enter the train!
+Using the `tel`command like shown above is obviously not what we want. `@tel` is an admin command and normal players will thus never be able to enter the train!

 It is also not really a good idea to use [Exits](../Components/Objects.md#exits) to get in and out of the train - Exits are (at least by default) objects too.
 They point to a specific destination.
 If we put an Exit in this room leading inside the train it would stay here when the train moved away (still leading into the train like a magic portal!).
 In the same way, if we put an Exit object inside the train, it would always point back to this room, regardless of where the Train has moved.

 Now, one *could* define custom Exit types that move with the train or change their destination in the right way - but this seems to be a pretty cumbersome solution.

 What we will do instead is to create some new [commands](../Components/Commands.md): one for entering the train and another for leaving it again.
 These will be stored *on the train object* and will thus be made